-There are various diets that work well when it comes to reversing fatty liver.
-From my personally tested and approved Mediterranean diet, to Paleo and others, you have different ways to approach it.
-But is the keto diet good for fatty liver reversal?
+From my personally tested and approved Mediterranean diet, to Paleo and all sorts of other combinations, you do have options when it comes to what to eat.
+But is the ketogenic diet also a good choice for reversing fatty liver disease?

-This diet is one that limits carbohydrate consumption to a minimum, claiming to turn the body into a full fat-burning machine as a result, as the body starts burning fat for energy.
+The ketogenic diet is one that massively limits carbohydrate consumption, claiming to turn the body into a full fat-burning machine as a result, since the body starts burning fat for the energy it used to get from the now extremely limited amount of carbs.

-Basically, you can eat anything you please as long as you keep your carb intake to less than 20 grams per day (which is pretty difficult).
+Basically, you can eat anything you please as long as you keep your fat / protein and carbs intake under control.
+The biggest challenge: consuming less than 20 grams of carbs per day (which is pretty difficult).

 Take a banana as an example: eating one per day results in you consuming 23 grams of carbs, so you would already be over the limit!

-And my personal opinion is that a keto diet is not one that you should follow if you have NAFLD aka fatty liver.
+As I mentioned before, my personal opinion is that a keto diet is not one that you should follow if you have MASLD aka fatty liver disease.

 The main reason why I claim this is that you have to eat a LOT of fat when following this diet, ignoring fruits and many vegetables almost completely and, with them, the benefits and nutrients they provide our body.